Nonprofit event insurance: A guide to comprehensive coverage

 Directors and officers insurance (D&O) can help you protect your nonprofit’s board members.
 If one of the board members or officers gets sued for a decision they made on behalf of the organization, such as poorly managing monetary donations, your D&O policy covers their legal fees.

-Cyber liability insurance can help you your nonprofit recover from financial losses caused by cyberattacks and data breaches.
+Cyber insurance can help you your nonprofit recover from financial losses caused by cyberattacks and data breaches.
 If any data belonging to your donors is compromised, cyber liability can help pay for notification costs, credit monitoring, attorney's fees, and other costly expenses

 Does special event insurance cover cancellations due to the coronavirus?